JabRef/jabref/README.md

 - Attach related documents: 20 different kinds of documents supported out of the box, completely customizable and extendable
 - Automatically rename and move associated documents according to customizable rules
 - Keep track of what you read: ranking, priority, printed, quality-assured

 #### Cite

 - Native [BibTeX] and [Biblatex] support
 - Cite-as-you-write functionality for external applications such as Emacs, Kile, LyX, Texmaker, TeXstudio, Vim and WinEdt.
 - Format references in one of the many thousand built-in citation styles or create your own style
 - Support for Word and LibreOffice/OpenOffice for inserting and formatting citations

 #### Share

 - Many built-in export options or create your own export format
-- Library is saved as a simple text file and thus it is easy to share with others via Dropbox and is version-control friendly
+- The library is saved as a simple text file and thus it is easy to share with others via Dropbox and is version-control friendly
 - Work in a team: sync the contents of your library via a SQL database

 ## Installation